 - Achieve Your Dream(s)!
 If you have applied the above steps and stayed focused on your calling, Congratulations!
 You have just achieved your dream!

-Now while the above points obviously have more detail in them that we could discuss for hours, that’s what coaching is for.
-Hope this basic outline and article encourage you though to get focused (re-focused), stay focused, and achieve that big dream that only you can.
+While we could discuss the above points in more detail for hours, that’s what coaching is for.
+Hope this basic outline and article encourage you to get focused (or re-focused), stay focused, and achieve that big dream that only you can.
 To God be the Glory and enjoy your journey!

 Helping You Ascend,

 Know a Friend this could help?
-Please tell your Friends and Family about Ascend by clicking on any of the social media share buttons below, or please feel free to forward them links to any of the articles in our free visitors area.
-We look forward to helping them grow too!
+Please tell your Friends and Family about Ascend by clicking on any of the social media share buttons or feel free to forward them links to any of our articles.
+We look forward to helping them grow too! 😇